 - Finally, the thesis must be written in compliance with norms for academic and scholarly expression and for publication in the public domain (see section: withholding a thesis from circulation temporarily).

-The nature of academic research requires adherence to McGill’s policies on:
+The nature of academic research requires adherence to McGill’s policies on research ethics and intellectual property, as described below.

 Research involving human participants, animal subjects, micro-organisms, living cells, other biohazards, and/or radioactive materials must have had the appropriate compliance certification.
 Copies of any certificates of compliance must be retained by the supervisor and student in accordance with McGill’s policies on research ethics.
 Supervisors indicate on the Nomination of Examiners and Thesis Submission Form that the thesis research has complied with all ethical standards.
 See the Ethics and Compliance webpage for further information about certification and training requirements.